 JPMorgan Chase & Co.
-(JPM) was cut to hold by Deutsche Bank AG analysts who said regulators may not let the company resume its stock-repurchase program this year after a trading loss of at least $5.8 billion.
+(JPM:US) was cut to hold by Deutsche Bank AG analysts who said regulators may not let the company resume its stock-repurchase program this year after a trading loss of at least $5.8 billion.

 Earnings expectations may be too high and Federal Reserve approval for meaningful buybacks through the first quarter of 2013 “is unlikely,” Matt O’Connor and David Ho wrote in a July 29 research note.
 The analysts said they met with Chief Financial Officer Doug Braunstein on July 27 after the company announced a shakeup in senior management.